 Back in your younger days, it is quite possible that group work entailed jointly working on a collage, diorama, skit, or perennially overstuffed PowerPoint.
-In the professional workforce, sure, the base tenants of such work remain the same – inter-personal communication is key to any endeavor.
-However, the process now lives under a new, aforementioned, buzz-worthy moniker — Project Collaboration.
+In the professional workforce, sure, the base tenets of such work remain the same – inter-personal communication is key to any endeavor.
+However, the process now lives under a new, aforementioned, buzzword-worthy moniker — Project Collaboration.

 A project can obviously take many forms, from the vertical integration of supply chain management to the proposal to a prospective client.
 That said, the keyword in this instance lies firmly in the realm of collaboration.